neuroneural/brainchop/paper/paper.md

 Visualization: M.M., and F.H.;
 Supervision:  S.P.;
 Project Administration: M.M., and S.P.;
-Funding Acquisition:  S.P.;
+Funding Acquisition:  S.P.

 # Acknowledgments

-We thank Kevin Wang and Alex Fedorov for discussions and pre-trained Meshnet models.
+The authors would like to thank Kevin Wang and Alex Fedorov for discussions and pre-trained Meshnet models.

 This work was funded by the NIH grant RF1MH121885.
 Additional support from NIH R01MH123610, R01EB006841 and NSF 2112455.